AdrianTorjKobza/Go/Terminal_Clock/README.md

-The scope of this simple project is to display the clock in terminal, in real time.
+Display the clock in terminal, in real time.